 1. Waterproof trousers and jackets.

-2. Summer sun hats.
+2. Summer and winter hats.

 Please remember that we like having lots of fun and getting messy, so don’t send your child in their best clothes!